 - A pregnant woman gets tested because other family members have a disease that can be passed on from parent to child

-Our Prenatal Diagnosis and Treatment Program can help your family and obstetrician get ready for your baby’s birth and plan treatment.
+Our Fetal Care and Treatment Center can help your family and obstetrician get ready for your baby’s birth and plan treatment.